 The Q1 Yelp Economic Average report showed that business re-openings increased in the first quarter, hitting the highest levels since August 2020.
 Over the past 12 months, Yelp found that there were over 500,000 new business openings in the U.S.

-Even though there are still restrictions across the country, the pandemic home buying spree in smaller cities seeing a real estate boom has sparked new, local businesses to open.
+Even though there are still restrictions across the country, the pandemic home buying spree in smaller cities seeing a real estate boom and the best cities for real estate investment has sparked new, local businesses to open.
 That stimulus comes with consumer growth, along with new tenants and homeowners.

 “After a challenging year, 2021 is off to an encouraging start for the local economy, with Yelp data signaling a recovery,” Norman said in a statement.
 “New business openings also spiked between January and March 2021, with new openings for many categories above prior year levels.”